Sepsis

 Early signs of sepsis include:

-These are the 'cardinal' signs of serious infection that patients with PID are usually made aware of by their healthcare team.
+These are the ‘cardinal’ signs of serious infection that people with immunodeficiency are usually made aware of by their healthcare team.

 If this progresses to septic shock then the body “shuts down” and patients may experience:

-NHS Choices recommends to see your GP immediately if you have recently had an infection or injury and you have possible early signs of sepsis.
+The NHS recommends to see your GP immediately if you have recently had an infection or injury and you have possible early signs of sepsis.

 Severe sepsis or septic shock are medical emergencies.
 If you think that you or someone in your care has one of these conditions, call 999 immediately and ask for an ambulance.